How To Make Mushroom Chocolates: A Guide

 FROM OUR PARTNER: Want to Save Money in the Long Run?
 Get Your Own Mushroom Grow Kit Here

-Determining Your Shrooms Dosage
+Determining Your Dosage

-When determining your dosage, you want to consider how potent you want each piece of chocolate to be.
+Consider how potent you want each piece of chocolate to be.
 We would recommend that you make each piece of chocolate contain a low dose so that you can always eat another piece, or half a piece, if you want the trip to be stronger.
 We also recommend you use a mid-strength Psilocybe cubensis strain such as “Golden Teachers”.

 Using scales, you can measure out 1g of mushrooms for each piece of chocolate.
 This is an easily divisible low dose.
 One piece would give you a mild trip, two pieces a moderate strength trip, and more than that would be a strong trip.

 Of course, if you’re a beginner when it comes to shrooms, you can always put less in.
 If you’re a seasoned tripper, you can add more than a gram.
-This course from our partner Double Blind is helpful for finding the right dose and the right protocol.

 Make a note of the dose that is going into your chocolate, so you can tell others confidently that one piece of chocolate contains, for instance, 1g of magic mushrooms – being sure to also tell them the strain or species.